angular/angular/src/material/table/table.md

 To override the default filtering behavior, a custom `filterPredicate` function can be set which takes a data object and filter string and returns true if the data object is considered a match.

+If you want to show a message when not data matches the filter, you can use the `*matNoDataRow` directive.

 <!--- example(table-filtering) -->

 #### Selection